hellofromtonya/Tag-Swapper/README.md

 6. If you want to only count the records that will be swapped, click on "Yes" for the "Just count the records" option.
 7. By default, the HTML malformed errors are suppressed.
 However, if you want to see them, then click on the "No" option.
 8. Then click on the "Run the Tag Swapper" button.

+## Yet to Do

+Before I release this officially to [WordPress.org](https://worpress.org), there a few more things to do including:

+1. Add error messaging
+2. Test on a really HUGE database, i.e. over 5k pages or posts
+3. Run it through more beta testers.

+Future Enhancements:

+1. Expand it to more than just the posts database table.
+2. Process the HTML malformed error messaging to let you find the boo boos in your content more easily.

 ## Contributions